 The 22 Days Uganda birding tour will take you to some of the prime birdwatching destinations in Uganda

 The best time for bird-watching tours or safaris in Uganda is from late May through September when there is less rain and food is abundant.
 The main nesting season in Bwindi Impenetrable Forest and Mgahinga Gorilla National Park is in May and June.
-The months of February and early March is the only time Toro-Semliki National Park is moderately dry, but it is uneasily hot in the north, including the famous Murchison Falls National Park.
+The months of February and early March are the only time Toro-Semliki National Park is moderately dry, but it is uneasily hot in the north, including the famous Murchison Falls National Park.
 The months of December and January are also good for birdwatching since the north is not yet too hot and there is much less rain down south.
 The best time for primate tracking and wildlife viewing in the savannah reserves is during the dry season which starts from June to August and December to February

 Uganda has over 1000 bird species making it a preferred destination for birding safaris in Africa.